ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 - To enhance predictive value analysts try to separate a company's temp earnings from its permanent earnings.

-  - Many believe that corporate earnings management practices reduce the quality of earnings. i.e smoothing accural estimates & classification shifting.
+  - Many believe that corporate earnings management practices reduce the quality of earnings. i.e smoothing accrual estimates & classification shifting.

 - Not all items for the operating income should be considered indicative of a company's permanent earnings. i.e:
-  - Restructing costs include costs associated with shutdown or relocation of facilities or downsizing of operations.
+  - Restructuring costs include costs associated with shutdown or relocation of facilities or downsizing of operations.

   - Asset impairment losses, inventory write-down charges, losses from natural disasters

   - Earnings quality is affected by revenue issues as well

-- Discontinued Operations involve the disposal or planned disposal of a component of an entity and must be reporting seperately on the income statement
+- Discontinued Operations involve the disposal or planned disposal of a component of an entity and must be reporting separately on the income statement

 - Earnings per share (EPS) - is the amount of income reported during a period for each share of common stock outstanding.